bilal-focusteck/First-Test-Repository/README.md

 # First-Test-Repository
-This is my first test repository in GitHub
+This is my first test repository in GitHub including JavaScript program examples.